-Apple’s new credit card will reward fans of the company’s products and offer money management tools, the company announced today.
+Apple has launched its new credit card, which rewards fans of the company’s products and offer money management tools.

-The tech giant said at a March 25 event the Apple Card – which will be available in the summer – will offer 3 percent cash back on Apple purchases, Uber and Uber Eats, and Walgreens and Duane Reade (effective Sept.
+The Apple Card offers 3 percent Daily Cash back on Apple purchases, Uber and Uber Eats, and Walgreens and Duane Reade (effective Sept.
 13), and 2 percent on purchases made with Apple’s mobile wallet, Apple Pay.
 In time, the Apple Card will add more merchants and apps to its list of 3 percent Daily Cash earners.
 Users will earn 1 percent cash back on purchases made with the physical card.

 When you earn cash back on the Apple Card, it’s added to your account on the same day, rather than after the current billing cycle ends.
 And the cash back can be sent to your virtual Apple Cash card, where it can be used for anything – including sending money to friends without getting charged a fee.
 (But Apple has also ended peer-to-peer payments using credit cards in its Wallet app.)

-The card will also feature budgeting and debt management tools in the Wallet app.
+The card also features budgeting and debt management tools in the Wallet app.